vijaypratappandey/latest_movies_website/README.md

 # latest_movies_wesite
-Website which scrape the latest updated data from different-different website and combine at one place and also search the movie by the movie name.
+Website which scrape the latest updated data from different-different website and combine at one place and also search the movie by the movie name deployed on AWS EC2 instance through Ubuntu OS.

 ## Tools
 * Flask Framework